 There are many claims about what causes acne and what treatments are effective for improving acne symptoms.
 Some of these claims are entirely true, some are partially true, and many are completely false.
 There is also a tremendous amount of contradictory information about acne available from lots of different sources.

-In this FAQs section we address the most common acne-related questions on topics such as diet, hygiene, bacteria, hormones and more.
+In this FAQs section we address the most common acne-related questions on topics such as diet, hygiene, bacteria, hormones, acne science and more.
 For in-depth discussions the scientific aspects of acne, refer to our Acne Science page.

 Acne is a difficult to treat and often debilitating disease that affects the skin, usually the face.
 The most common form of acne (acne vulgaris) is an infection within a hair follicle.
 This infection causes varying degrees of inflammation, which manifest as pimples, nodules and cysts.
 When the inflammation is severe, it can cause permanent damage to the skin and create acne scars.
 This section covers the basics of what acne is and the different types of acne.